 The British government had already commissioned the Bishop of Truro, Philip Mounstephen, to lead a review of the persecution of Christians to recommend how the UK Foreign Office should respond to it.
-That review has now published an interim report, detailing its findings so far.
+That review has published a report in July, 2019 detailing its findings.

 “Evidence shows not only the geographic spread of anti–Christian persecution, but also its increasing severity,” the report states.
 “In some regions, the level and nature of persecution is arguably coming close to meeting the international definition of genocide, according to that adopted by the UN.”